 - B. Useful life.
-The naming of a facility or program follows the facility or program for its useful life unless otherwise determined by the Board of Regents.
-Other situations may occur that would warrant the removal of a name from a facility or program in the USM. - C. Controversial or Changed Circumstances.
-If a previously approved naming violates the standards or values of the USM and its constituent institutions, compromises the public trust or reputation of an institution, or is contrary to applicable law, the Board of Regents may remove a name The Board of Regents may take this action on its own initiative, or it may approve a request made by an institution.
+The naming of a facility or program follows the facility or program for its useful life unless otherwise determined by the Board of Regents. - C. Controversial or Changed Circumstances.
+If a previously approved naming violates the standards or values of the USM and its constituent institutions, compromises the public trust or reputation of an institution, or is contrary to applicable law, the Board of Regents may remove a name.
 Removal of a name should be rare, and the case for removal must be compelling and well researched.
 Requests for removing a name shall be submitted by the institution's president, and in the case of multiple institutions, jointly by the appropriate presidents.
-A naming that involves a regional center shall be submitted via the executive director of the regional center in consultation with the president of the administrative (coordinating) institution, and the USM vice chancellor for administration and finance and the senior vice chancellor for academic and student affairs; (on behalf of the chancellor).in the case of a regional center, by the president of the administrative institution with administrative responsibility over the center; and in the case of multiple institutions, jointly by the appropriate Presidents.
+A naming that involves a regional center shall be submitted via the executive director of the regional center in consultation with the president of the administrative (coordinating) institution, and the USM vice chancellor for administration and finance and the senior vice chancellor for academic and student affairs (on behalf of the chancellor).
 Requests shall include the following elements: - 1.
 A detailed narrative describing the institution's process in considering the name removal.
 (Appendix A provides guidelines.) - 2.
 A listing of key considerations examined in making the decision to request a removal.
 (See Appendix A.) - 3.
 Consideration of any legal issues and costs associated with removing a name. - 4.
 Evidence of meaningful community input in considering the renaming.